-The couple opened the Tolhuis Bistro (in Michell’s Pass) in 2009 and three years later acquired Winterberg Mountain Inn and Harvest Table Bistro (formerly known as Mill & Oaks).
+The couple opened Winterberg Mountain Inn and Harvest Table Bistro (formerly known as Mill & Oaks in 2011).

 Winterberg Mountain Inn with its Harvest Table Bistro (between Ceres and Wolseley at the start of Michell’s Pass), stands proud on the original foundation of a wheat mill known as the Ceres Mill (see copy of etch by 19th century artists Thinus de Jongh).
 The mill was believed to have been built by the first European settlers in the late-1700’s.
 The milling stone of this so called “bakkiesmeul” can still be seen in the inn’s garden and the mill’s cog work has been preserved partially and can be seen inside the bistro.